 The Accessibility for Ontarians with Disabilities Act (AODA)

 This is the first Canadian provincial accessibility law, enacted in 2005.
-AODA authorizes public, private, and non-profit organizations to follow established sets of accessibility standards to ensure goods, services, and ICT are equally accessible by the public.
+AODA authorizes public, private, and non-profit organizations to follow established sets of accessibility standards to ensure goods, services, and ICT are equally accessible to the public.

 The Accessibility for Manitobans Act (AMA)